Tips for Managing COVID in your contact centre

-- Don’t lose focus on employee engagement activities – these are tough times and you need to focus on looking after your employees.
+- Don’t lose focus on employee engagement activities – working remotely can be tough times for many employees so you need to focus on looking after them.
 We’ve got a heap of articles with ideas to motivate and engage contact centre employees.

 - Ensure employees are clear on your flexible work options (even if they are changing rapidly) as well as their current leave levels and entitlements.